Plugins and user-supplied code

 Running plugins

-Configuration required to resolve plugins
+Configuration required to resolve other plugins

 Plugins are Clojure code, so they must be on the Java class-path in order to be resolvable at runtime.
 The limabean launcher supports running the clojure command line with the -Sdeps option to pass the required dependencies.